Health Canada Issues Warning About Cluster

 Health Canada’s Creutzfeldt-Jakob disease surveillance system determined that the rising number of cases should be considered a cluster in the Moncton and Acadian Peninsula areas of New Brunswick.
 There have been 42 cases of this emerging disease reported in the province so far.
 Six people have died so far.
 Rumors and leaks from whistleblowers suggest that the number is more like 150 or more.

 Symptoms of the disease include muscle spasms, memory loss, atrophy, vision problems and the rapid development of dementia.
 Symptoms are similar to prion disease, which includes Creutzfeldt-Jakob disease (CJD) in humans, chronic wasting disease in wildlife and mad cow disease in livestock.
 If it’s prion disease, sick people and animals are merely symptoms of a bigger problem–a global problem.

-Scientists are currently looking into the possibility that this is a new variant of a prion disease — or a new disease entirely.
+Scientists are supposedly looking into the possibility that this is a new variant of a prion disease — or a new disease entirely.
 Since prions mutate as they move up the food chain, there are now thousands of mutations threatening humans and other mammals.
-It’s too soon to make a determination, but it’s impossible to rule out prion disease given the numerous prion pathways in every nation.
+It’s too soon to make a determination, but it’s impossible to rule out prion disease given the numerous prion pathways that are being ignored in every nation.

 Excluding the recent coronavirus pandemic, neurodegenerative disease is the fastest-growing cause of death on the planet.
 Alzheimer’s disease alone is taking the lives of 50-100 million people around the world now.
 Millions will die of the disease this year, while millions more will be diagnosed and misdiagnosed.
 Millions of additional people will go undiagnosed.
 The prion (pree-on) pandemic has been accelerating for years.
 Prion disease is an infectious disease.
 No two cases are identical in terms of symptoms or pathology.
 It’s always fatal.
 There is no vaccine.